 Have the prosecution convinced me beyond any reasonable doubt on all aspects of this crime that the defendant is guilty?
-In the Steven Avery case, his defence attorney, Jerry Buting, has openly raised doubts about whether the jury were influenced, either from within the actual jury pool or from an outside source.
-While he will not name or confirm any outside sources, the suggestion is that this may have been a police officer from the Manitowoc Sheriff’s Department who have been at the center of this case.
+In the Steven Avery case, his defense attorney, Jerry Buting, has openly raised doubts about whether the jury were influenced, either from within the actual jury pool or from an outside source.
+While he will not name or confirm any outside sources, the suggestion is that this may have been a police officer from the Manitowoc Sheriff’s Department who has been at the center of this case.

 The producers of Making A Murderer, Moira Demos and Laura Ricciardi, appeared on the Today show in early January 2016, stating they had been contacted by a juror who sat on the case.

 This juror claims the jury were pushed to vote guilty after feeling ‘threatened for their personal safety‘ and Steven Avery should have a new trial.
 There is no indication of where this threat came from, however, these are clear suggestions of jury tampering, a very serious offense.

 From the trial recordings, the behind the scenes look and listen with the defense attorneys and the family interviews highlighted in Making A Murderer, it appeared there was clearly reasonable doubt over more than one aspect of this case.
 The involvement of the Manitowoc Sheriff’s Department in the searches of Steven Avery’s property, for example, officers who had mere weeks earlier been depositioned in a civil lawsuit taken out against them by the very suspect they were now searching the property of.